-Parameters by (str) - Available by arguments are 'year', 'month', 'yearmonth', 'season', 'day' 'name'. year will split files by year, month will split files by month, yearmonth will split files by year and month; season will split files by year, day will split files by day. 'name' will split by variable name ds.split("year")
+Parameters by (str) - Available by arguments are 'year', 'month', 'yearmonth', 'season', 'day' 'name', "timestep". year will split files by year, month will split files by month, yearmonth will split files by year and month; season will split files by year, day will split files by day.
+Using "timestep" will split files by timestep. 'name' will split by variable name ds.split("year")